kettle11/koi/README.md

 `kserde`: Json serialization / deserialization.
 May support other formats in the future.

 `kaudio`: Audio backend for Mac, Windows, and Web.
-(Presently does nothing on windows)
+(Presently does nothing on Windows)

 ## Tailored to `koi`